AlejandroGorgues/AlejandroGorgues/README.md

 I'm **Alejandro Gorgues**

-- 🔭 Currently working as a predoctoral investigator in Data Science applied to Aerodynamics
+- 🔭 Currently working as a predoctoral investigator in Data Science applied to Aerodynamics where I put all my knowledge into Machine Learning models.
-- 🌱 Currently learning all about Big Data and Data Science.
+- 🌱 Currently learning a lot
+     - How to make a blog using Zola site generator
+     - Relearning scala
+     - Relearning Data Engineering by doing DataEngineering coures on Coursera
+     - Working my knowledge about Data Science through Kaggle
+     - Being more active in GitHub (not only by uploading projects, but also trying to be more active in the community)
+     - Much more things that my head cannot be able to udnerstand right now (I will post more)

 ---
 ### :hammer_and_wrench: Languages and Tools :
+These are the most used frameworks, programming languages and libraries, hope to update the list soon!!
 <div>

   <img src="https://github.com/devicons/devicon/blob/master/icons/python/python-original.svg" title="Python" alt="Python" width="40" height="40"/>&nbsp;